sneakysneak/docs/pages/connector-authentication/salesforce_meta_setup.md

 If you would like to make the field available to all profiles you should place a "List Profiles" step before the "Set Field Level Security" step in your cycle.
 You can then map the Profile Name from "List Profiles" and bulk update the permissions.

-Alternatively to set the field level security for one Profile only, the lookup feature is available to retrieve a list of profile names to choose from.
+Alternatively to set the field level security for one profile only, the lookup feature is available to retrieve a list of profile names to choose from.

 ![field level security](./images/field_level_security.png)

 ## 3 - Add the field to a layout

 Finally the field needs to be added to a specific layout.
-Both the Layout Name and Layout Section Label must be specified, these can both be retrieved using the lookup feature for those fields.
+Both the Layout Name and Layout Section Label must be specified, both can be retrieved using the lookup feature for those fields.

 ![add to layout](./images/add_to_layout.png)